aqaPayam/NakhBot/README.md

 The other matched user does not need to pay again for the same Match.

+The user who pays is recorded as the unlock payer.

+Chat unlock access is granted to the Match, not only to the payer.

+After unlock, both matched users can send free-text messages in that Match.

 Chat unlock does not expire in MVP.

 Chat unlock rules: